pdf-association/PDF-RichMedia-Annotations/RichMedia Annotation - explained.md

 Section 7.5.2, "File header" of ISO 32000-2 specifies that a conforming document "shall identify the version (either in the header or as the value of the Version entry in the document's catalog dictionary) as 2.0."

-The recommended practice is to identify the version in the file header using the string **%PDF--2.0**.
+The recommended practice is to identify the version in the file header using the string **%PDF-2.0**.

 # RichMedia Annotations

 ## Embedded file streams

 The recommended practice is to store the PRC and JavaScript data as embedded file streams (ISO 32000-2, 7.11.4).
 This ensures that the PDF file is self-contained and can be shared as a single file.
+ISO 32000-2:2020 requires that the Subtype key (a PDF name object) is a valid MIME media type as defined in Internet RFC 2046, with the provision that characters not permitted in names shall use the 2-character hexadecimal code format.

 It is recommended that embedded file streams include the following entries: